jdalzatec/jdalzatec.github.io/src/pages/posts/physics/15-04-2019-Monte-Carlo-Ising-2D/index.md

     return 0.5 * energy
 ```

 We are going to employ the **local_energy** function in the [Metropolis algorithm](http://hua-zhou.github.io/teaching/st758-2014fall/top10/metropolis.pdf) to compute the difference between the new and old energy.
-We are going to implement the Metropolis algorithm inversing the site's spin firstly and watching when the acceptance of this is not favored.
+We are going to implement the Metropolis algorithm inverting the site's spin firstly and then keep track of this movement, it is to say, whether the acceptance of it is favored or not.
 In that case, it is rejected the spin inversion and we need to change the spin newly.

 ```python